 In Stock!
 Ready for Shipment!
-Black Friday Sale 5% taken off of lowest price when placed in shopping cart!
+March Sale, 10% taken off of lowest price when placed in shopping cart!
+Limited quantity!
+Order Now while supply last!

 Crecy Medieval War Sword: The Battle of Crecy was one of the most decisive battles of the 100 Years War.
 After the battle of Sluys, Edward III landed in Normandy in July 1346 with about 10,000 men.
 The French pursued.
 Edward III decided to halt near Crecy in Normandy and to prepare for battle the next day.